Our Curriculum

 Reading is at the heart of the curriculum at Alwoodley and is a golden thread.
 Throughout the school, a love for reading is nurtured through our use of VIPERS, whereby high-quality texts are used to develop language, alongside reading skills.
 Children are provided with opportunities to develop their reading skills in directed reading sessions, as well as using opportunities across other curriculum areas.

 Phonics books are closely matched to the children’s increasing knowledge of phonics and tricky words so that, early on, they experience plenty of success.
-These books are used during daily VIPERS sessions, enabling all children to reread the text throughout the week.
+From Year 2, children receive daily VIPERS sessions with focus on a weekly text (linked to the curriculum), enabling all children to reread the text throughout the week.
 Fluency and comprehension increase with each read.
-The children are assessed regularly in phonics to ensure that they progress and are well supported.
-Rapid Phonics (Pearson) intervention is used to support any children who need further support with their Phonics knowledge.

-As early readers in Key Stage 1, we closely match home reading books to the phonics sounds being taught.
 Reading for pleasure is promoted in our Early Years and KS1 and children also enjoy choosing high quality picture books from our library to share at home.
 From Key Stage 2, children are encouraged to develop as independent readers, discovering favourite authors amongst the well-stocked shelves in the school library.